larissasthefanny/larissasthefanny/README.md

 { I'm a software engineer at @PicPay }
 + Living in Joao Pessoa-PB, Brazil 🇧🇷.
-- 21 years old
+- 21 years old.
 !
-JavaGirl, reader and gamer at times
+JavaGirl, reader and gamer at times.
 # 📖 Programming languages, POO, web development
 ```